harutoNaiz/DDI_pred_usingNeuralNet/README.md

 From a technical standpoint, the system leverages a robust tech stack:
 Graph Database: Neo4j
-Machine Learning: Python (TensorFlow, Scikit-learn), Graph Embeddings (Node2Vec, DeepWalk) Web Application: Flask
+Machine Learning: Python (TensorFlow), Graph Embeddings (Node2Vec, DeepWalk) Web Application: Flask

 The project is open-source, and we warmly invite contributions from the developer community to further enhance this life-saving technology.